Friends of the Carrizo Plain Officers

 dchippin@calpoly.edu

-David Chipping was educated at Cambridge, England and Stanford, California.
+David Chipping is Professor of Geology (Emeritus), Cal Poly State University.
+He was educated at Cambridge, England and Stanford, California.
 His doctoral thesis addressed the displacements of rocks along the San Andreas fault and the configuration of ocean basins in to which the rocks were deposited.
 He is active on the Board of the San Luis Obispo Chapter of the California Native Plant Society and has served as the statewide Conservation Director for that organization.
-David is currently leading a join project between CNPS-SLO and Friends of the Carrizo Plain to develop a photographic collection of the entire flora within the Monument.
+He is active in the production of educational materials for the Monument.

 sczapla@wildblue.net